ceoloide/corney-island/README.md

 backside|backside
 ![left bottom](https://tbaumann.github.io/typematrix_split_new/images/left-bottom.png) | ![right bottom](https://tbaumann.github.io/typematrix_split_new/images/right-bottom.png)

-## Make my own
-It's not finised really.
-But you can find the latest build artifacts [here](https://tbaumann.github.io/typematrix_split_new/)

 The interesting thing about this keyboard is that it's a declarative design:
 * Layout is declared using [Ergogen](https://github.com/mrzealot/ergogen/).
 * The build system uses Ergogen to translate YAML to a KiCad PCB and plate files for FR-4 fab or laser cutting